MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/services/out-of-process-services.md

 ### Instantiating the Messenger

-As previously discussed, deserializing the `Message` object and invoking `Handler.HandleMessage` is the responsibilty of the `Messenger` object.
+As previously discussed, deserializing the `Message` object and invoking `Handler.HandleMessage` is the responsibility of the `Messenger` object.
 The `Messenger` class also provides an `IBinder` object that the client will use to send messages to the service.

 When the service starts, it will instantiate the `Messenger` and inject the `Handler`.
 A good place to perform this initialization is on the `OnCreate` method of the service.
 This code snippet is one example of a service that initializes its own `Handler` and `Messenger`: